x1angli/cvt2utf/README.md

-# Encode Your Text Files in UTF-8
+# Converts text files or source code files into UTF-8 encoding

 This lightweight tool converts non-UTF-encoded (such as GB2312, GBK, BIG5 encoded) files, along with .java or other types of source code files, to UTF-8 encoded files.